How to Use Rider Switch at Walt Disney World

 Can you use Rider Switch on Rise of the Resistance?

-Yes, you can use Rider Switch on Star Wars: Rise of the Resistance.
+Yes.
+You can use Rider Switch on Star Wars: Rise of the Resistance.
 See the cast member at the entrance.

+You won’t need to stand outside an attraction and wait for your party to finish.
+Each park has different attractions that are, in most instances, easy for anyone to experience.
 Find something to do nearby, and meet up with the rest of your group when they are finished.
 You might browse our list of Disney World attractions that don’t have a height requirement.

 Final Thoughts on Rider Switch

-Rider Switch is an excellent program you don’t want to miss out on if your group is eligible.
-If you had to wait separately for an hour or more to experience an attraction while another member of your group sits on the sidelines, it would not be ideal.
+Rider Switch is an excellent program you don’t want to miss if your group is eligible.
+It would not be ideal to wait separately for an hour or more to experience an attraction while another group member sat on the sidelines.
+Thankfully, Disney has taken these potential issues into account.

 In the Comments